Veridise/veridise-docs/vanguard/detectors/unchecked-return.md

 ## Summary and Usage

-The Unchecked Return detector alerts the user when a function makes a call to a non-void function and doesn't check the result of the call.
-Checking the result means that the result is used to influence the control flow of the calling function, affects the value of a storage or memory variable, is passed into another call, or is returned from the calling function.
+The Unchecked Return detector alerts the user when a function makes a call to a function and doesn't check the return values of the call.
+By "check the return
+values", we refer to the result being used in a meaningful way, like by influencing the control flow, being written to a storage or memory variable, being passed as an argument to a call, etc.
+In particular, this detector is useful for flagging calls that return values that must be validated but are actually not in practice.

 ### Usage